ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 | Host billing| ![Checkmark icon](../icons/checkmark-icon.svg) |   |
 | Post-deployment control | ![Checkmark icon](../icons/checkmark-icon.svg) |   |
 | Capacity reservations | ![Checkmark icon](../icons/checkmark-icon.svg) |   |
-{: row-headers}
-{: class="comparison-table}
-{: caption="Control features" caption-side="top"}
+{: caption="Table 1: Control features" caption-side="top"}

-{: summary="This table has row and column headers.
-The row headers identify the control feature.
-The column headers identify whether the offering offers the control feature.
-To understand whether the offering offers the control feature, navigate to the row in the table, and find the offering that you are interested in.}
+Classic dedicated instances do not provide some of the control features offered by dedicated hosts.
+See the following table for more details.
+{: note}

-Pricing of host is inclusive of core, RAM, Local SSD, and network speeds.
+Pricing of the host is inclusive of core, RAM, Local SSD, and network speeds.
 Premium operating system (OS), storage area network (SAN) storage, and software add-ons are priced per instance with existing pricing and licensing in an hourly or monthly model.

-Keep in mind the following when you’re ordering a dedicated host and dedicated host instance:
+Keep the following list in mind when you order a dedicated host and dedicated host instance for Classic:

-* The size of your host is determined by your workloads that you want to run on it.
+* The size of your host is determined by your workloads.
 The default is 56 Cores X 242 GB RAM X 1.2 TB, but you can choose from more configurations.
 * You can order only two hosts at a time.
-For example, if you need six hosts, you need to place three separate orders.
+For example, if you need six hosts, then you need to place three separate orders.
 * Each host needs its own unique name and you can automatically assign your POD.
 * Network speeds up to 20 Gbps are achievable through extra configuration.
 For more information about network performance, see [Configuring virtual server settings to improve network performance](/docs/virtual-servers?topic=virtual-servers-configuring-network-performance).